If you’ve ever asked ‘How many treatments do I need for laser tattoo removal?’ then you are at the right place.

 Understanding how laser tattoo removal works will help to understand why it’s not as easy to predict.

-On average a person will need between tattoo 6-12 treatments.
+On average a person will need between 6-12 treatments laser tattoo removal treatments.
 However, some people need less, some may need more.

 We can only estimate how many treatments for laser tattoo removal.
 Based on the following variables: